bioshock2k/ESP32_House_monitoring/README.md

 # Features
 It has 3 phases being processed by the ESP32 and sent to 3 different topics.
-There are 3 relays that control 3 sockets off a room, having control over them also.
+There are 3 power relays that control 3 sockets in a room..

 #Too develop
 Adding a 4 phase to have complete 3 phase of the house plus the solar current input.
-But for now it will do
+But for now it will do.

 # Image
 This is the board made by me with all the other components(relays,power relays and switches for added security)